by Ed Ditto (@BooksByEd)

 So how would you like to accomplish this in under ten minutes?
 If you’ll trust me and step back from Word, I’ll show you how to cure your KDP headache forever.
-(Note that what I’ve written below is Mac-oriented, but if you’re a PC user you’ll find adapting it very simple, so please give it a try.)
+(Note that what I’ve written below is Mac-oriented.
+It’s adaptable to Windows with some experimentation, but certain features–most notably Front Matter–are either reduced in functionality or missing altogether.)

 Setup: Install Scrivener